dataminer-site/dataminer-site.github.io/_posts/2021-11-12-moving-holistic.md

 or which use an ordering different from the one in the `OVER` clause.
 It turns out that there are a number of important statistical functions that turn into holistic aggregates in SQL.
-In particular, here are the statistical holistic aggregates that DuckDB currently supports:
+In particular, here are the statistical holistic aggregates that DataMiner currently supports:

 | Function | Description|
 |:---|:---|